RomainVivier/Unity-KeyBinder/README.md

 Last details to use it.
 Axis can only be change for another axis and same goes for the keies.

 I hope it might help you, if you encounter problems don’t hesitate to report them to me.
+Don't hesitate also to give me advices to improve it.